The Greatest Summer Ever: Jim Thome

 In August of 2011, Thome became only the eighth player to hit 600 career homeruns, when he blasted two homeruns in Detroit as a member of the Twins.
 The other members of the “600 Club” are a “who’s who” among baseball history’s best players; Sammy Sosa, Alex Rodriguez, Ken Griffey Jr., Willie Mays, Babe Ruth, Hank Aaron and Barry Bonds.

 Thome finished his 13 year Indians career as the franchise leader with 337 homeruns.
 He also drove in 937 runs for the Tribe, hit .287 and drew over 1,000 walks.
 Thome is truly one of the greatest Indians of all time and is well deserving of the statue that is forthcoming.
-It is likely that he will one day have his #25 retired above the mezzanine level and will most-likely eventually be inducted into the Indians Hall of Fame.
-With so many career accolades, Thome will likely be inducted into the Baseball Hall of Fame in Cooperstown, New York, and when he does, it is almost a certainty that he will be wearing a Cleveland Indians cap on his plaque.
+It is likely that he will one day have his #25 retired above the mezzanine level and will certainly eventually be inducted into the Indians Hall of Fame.
+With so many career accolades, Thome will likely be inducted into the Baseball Hall of Fame in Cooperstown, New York, and when he does, it is almost a lock that he will be wearing a Cleveland Indians cap on his plaque.

 After the 2011 season, Thome left Cleveland for the second time to sign as a free agent with the Phillies.
 Thome’s second tenure in Philly didn’t last long, as he was traded to the Baltimore Orioles on June 30.
 His first game as a member of the O’s was, ironically, against the Indians.

 The walk-off blast that Thome hit off of Maxcy on June 7, 1995 was the second of Thome’s career, but it was hardly the last.
-Jimmy has made a career out of hitting clutch homeruns and when he sent the Tampa Bay Rays home with a walk-off shot on June 23, 2012 while playing for the Phillies, Thome set the MLB record for most career walk-off home runs with 13.
+Jimmy made a career out of hitting clutch homeruns and when he sent the Tampa Bay Rays home with a walk-off shot on June 23, 2012 while playing for the Phillies, Thome set the MLB record for most career walk-off home runs with 13.
 Thome had previously held the record of 12 with some elite company.
 Five other players had hit 12 walk-off bombs in their careers and all five are in the Baseball Hall of Fame.
 The five names that are now tied for second place are Jimmie Foxx, Mickey Mantle, Stan Musial, Frank Robinson and Ruth.

 Not bad company to keep for a guy who wasn’t really supposed to be very good.

-Next Week: Dennis Martinez
+Tomorrow: Dennis Martinez